Conservatives and Liberals in American Politics

 Brain makeup does not necessarily force a person to think a certain way.
 It rather predisposes one to do so because a person’s political views can change their physiological traits over time.
 In a nutshell, then, conservatives wish to avoid self-harm, while liberals want to avoid collective group harm.
 The conservative is individually minded and the liberal is collectively minded.
 The first values individual initiative and personal freedom.
 The second values group initiative and collective cohesion.

 Martin Armstrong wrote a special report for Investment Cycles (January 1995) entitled, “Cycles in American Politics.”
 In his study he found that Americans prefer small government rather than big government.
 Thirty-one presidents were elected on a platform of smaller government, and/or lower taxation.
 This compares with only 21 that backed a bigger role for government.
 Most Americans do not want a socialized state, although the federal government has continued to grow substantially since the wartime victory by the Lincoln Republican Party over the Secessionist States of the Southern Confederacy.
 It has become somewhat hard to tell the difference between the two main parties since they so often follow a similar pattern of policies once their representatives are elected.
-Both parties have since the 1960’s allowed the federal government to grow larger, the national debt to bloat, and imposed more regulations on social conduct.
+Both parties have since the 1960’s allowed the federal government to grow larger, the national debt to rise, and imposed more regulations on social conduct.
 Taxation and government oversight in many private matters continues to increase.
 In the past, as well as today with the War on Terrorism, war and national economic crises have been the triggers for a growth in government, and not an overt drive for socialism per se.

 Distinct differences exist between the parties, but in the final analysis, certain fundamental policies have remained in place.
-This suggests that something (someone) is behind the broad political arena calling the shots.
+This suggests that someone is behind the broad political arena calling the shots.
 Corporate executives, wealthy entrepreneurs, and rich elites lead the list of influence makers in the United States.
 Behind the elected officials is a broad array of relatively permanent government employees that either carry out the orders of elected officials or have a vested interest in maintaining certain core policies – such as the military might, or NASA, the EPA and other agencies.
 Administrations change with their agendas but certain doctrines, believed to be vital to the welfare of the nation, persist in spite of the official party line.
 This suggests that there are powerful individuals behind the scenes helping or hindering candidates of their choice.
 Conspiracy is not the word for such a reality.
 It is, in fact, a product of our evolving democratic system.

 The revolutionist spirit of individualism, however, is still alive and well today in most Americans, despite the fact that large social welfare programs exist.
 Americans dislike big government, but polls show overwhelming support for large entitlement programs that increase domestic spending.
 This, in turn, demands a larger bureaucracy to run the massive aid programs.
-By the mid 1990s 61% to 24% of Americans trusted state government to do a better job of running basic programs than the federal government.[2]
+By the mid 1990s 61% of Americans trusted state government to do a better job of running basic programs than the federal government.[2]
 In spite of this the Federal Register of national laws grew from 5,307 pages of rules and regulations in 1940 to 68,101 pages in 1995.
-The polls in 2010 reflect an even greater disgust and distrust of government by either party; hence, the rise of the “Tea Party Movement.”
-According to the Gallup poll, just 26% of Americans leading up the 2010-midterm elections are satisfied with the state of the nation.
-A Huffington Post poll states that 56% of citizens trust the government, while 43% trust corporations to run the show.
-The battle between the ideological parties remains the same, while the federal government grows increasingly larger and stronger.
-The 2010 election was a watershed moment that gave the Republicans control of the House.
-This stymied the Obama Democratic Party stampede that ushered in huge deficits with grand policies like the Affordable Healthcare Act (“Obamacare”) and a massive financial bailout of the banking, investment, and auto industries in the wake of the corrupt real-estate transactions that resulted in the Great Recession of 2007.
-The 2012 election is so divisive, vitriolic, and important that record turnout of voters is likely.
-Transiting Uranus crossed the western horizon, the Descendant, in the U.S. Declaration of Independence horoscope in 2010.
-This indicates rebellion, change, new ideas, freedom, and independence by people opposed to the status quo.
-This cycle will not return for another 84 years.
-This election season will be a spicy one of mixed and uncertain change.
+Essentially then, the battle between the ideological parties remains the same, while the federal government grows increasingly larger and stronger.

 Throughout American history it has been difficult at times to label emerging parties as either conservative or liberal.
 The table of the U.S. Congress was taken from data supplied by John B. Bradshaw in an article for Cycles Magazine (May/June 1994, Foundation for the Study of Cycles).
 Mr. Bradshaw carefully weighed difficult periods in history to determine if the parties involved were more conservative or liberal in their approach to issues.
 The political philosophies of parties tend to change over time.
 It is important, then, to determine the substance of the party in order to label it correctly.
 Doing so, Mr. Bradshaw labeled The Federalist Party conservative.
 The Democrat-Republican Party he labeled liberal.
 The Jacksonian Party he viewed as conservative.
 The Whigs and Unionist Parties were labeled conservative.

-The graphs representing the number of conservative and liberal congressmen are informative in several ways.
-They illustrate psychological paradigm shifts in the mood and general policy directions throughout our history.
-It first appears that the American public desires conservative representation during times of national duress.
-There has been a disparity between the House and the Senate in times of crisis, like during World War II when the House was predominately Republican until near the end of the war, and the Senate was decisively Democrat.
+Another observation is that the American public values conservative representation during times of national duress.
+There has been a disparity between the House and the Senate in times of crisis, like during World War II when the House was predominately Republican until near the end of the war, while the Senate was decisively Democrat.
 Mostly, however, the public favors a conservative attitude when the nation is threatened.
 Conservatives controlled the House between 1775 and 1801 – during the Revolution.
-They also held a lead between 1825-29, 1839-43 (the era of reform from 1829-50 witnessed the rise of the common man and white male suffrage), 1849 (gold rush and massive settlers to California and other territories complicating the divisive slavery issue), 1859-75 (Civil War and Reconstruction), 1895-1911 (Spanish American War), 1917-31 (World War I and its aftermath), 1947-49 and 1953 (before and after the Korean War), 2002-2006 (9/11 War on Terrorism), and 2010-2016 (upheaval over the Great Recession and President Obama’s massive federal bailout program and healthcare bill, the situation in the Middle East, the war with Jihad terrorists, joblessness and a slow economy took a toll on the Democratic party line).
-A further reason for the continued erosion of Democratic power in 2016 is the perceived failure of presidential leadership and liberal policies by middle class whites.
-Hillary Clinton’s transgressions, cover-ups, and corruption – plus the fact that her win would cement Obama’s progressive liberalism across the nation and into the Supreme Court – was simply too much for the working class to swallow.
+They also held a lead between 1825-29, 1839-43 (the era of reform from 1829-50 witnessed the rise of the common man and white male suffrage), 1849 (gold rush and mass migration of settlers to California and other territories complicating the divisive slavery issue), 1859-75 (Civil War and Reconstruction), 1895-1911 (Spanish American War), 1917-31 (World War I and its aftermath), 1947-49 and 1953 (before and after the Korean War), 2002-2006 (9/11 War on Terrorism), and 2010-2018 (Great Recession, resistance to President Obama’s healthcare bill, growing regulations, and establishment of extreme social values).
+The shift back to liberal control in 2018 in the House was in reaction to the unruly conservatism and antics of President Trump.
+Another power shift to conservative control occurred in 2024 with widespread voter displeasure to President Biden’s immigration policies, persistent high inflation, and LGBTQ initiatives.
+Power shifts like this are rare.
+In the past century, the House leadership only changed directions in 1912, 1920, 1932, 1948, 2008, and the unique back-and-forth shifts in 2018 and 2024.
+These shifts took place during or shortly after periods of national crisis.

 Distribution among Senators is rather different.
 Conservatives led the government after the Revolution during the nation’s infancy.
 They led again between 1827-29, and 1841-45.
-Then there was a wild swap from party to party during the tumultuous War Between the States.
-After the war, presumably because the Republican Party of Lincoln had won, a long period of conservatism ruled the land.
+Then there was a wild swap from party to party all through the tumultuous War Between the States.
+After the war, presumably because the Republican Party of Lincoln won, a long period of conservatism ruled the land.
 It lasted in the Senate from 1865 until 1879.
 Conservatives took the Senate again in 1881-1893, but the 1893 recession dethroned them until 1895-1913.
 They held sway a long time after World War I, during the Roaring Twenties of Prohibition and gangsters – 1919-1931.
-Franklin D. Roosevelt’s immense influence during one of the most momentous times in American history has allowed the Democratic Party to run the Senate almost universally since.
+Franklin D. Roosevelt’s immense influence during one of the most momentous times in American history allowed the Democratic Party to run the Senate almost universally since.

 [1] The McCain-Feinstein Campaign Finance Reform Act of 2004 for example.